+1 918-678-2297

 A transcription of the book can be found by clicking below:

 Many language classes fill up before we can advertise them in Turtle Speaks.
-If you would like to be notified of future offerings when they first become available, please add your name to our mailing list and take a few minutes to tell us your learning preferences at: https://www.surveymonkey.com/r/LangInterest – Tižamęh!
+If you would like to be notified of future offerings when they first become available, please add your name to our mailing list and take a few minutes to tell us your learning preferences by clicking the button below – Tižamęh!

-Our next offering for beginning Waⁿdat is planned to begin soon after the Gathering & Pow Wow so be sure to sign up above to be notified!
+Our next offering for beginning Waⁿdat is planned to begin soon after the Gathering & Pow Wow in September so be sure to sign up above to be notified!

 Be sure to send any comments or suggestions, especially those on your language & culture wishlist, to: bwright@wyandotte-nation.org

 Being gifted a traditional name in our Wandat language connects us with our ancestors and highlights our commitment to stand up for Wyandotte Nation.
-Waⁿdat names are the property of the Nation and in contemporary times are bestowed by our Chief after a tribal citizen successfully completes the application process.
-Following tradition, the recipient hears their name for the first time during the ceremony at the Pow Wow Grounds in September.
+Waⁿdat names are the property of the Nation and in contemporary times are bestowed by our Chief after a tribal citizen completes the application process, which has 3 parts: application form, references (3+), & attendance at a Wyandotte Basics class (offered on ZOOM, 2x a year).
+Following tradition, the recipient hears their name for the first time during the ceremony at the Pow-Wow Grounds in September.

-While you can start/submit an application at any time of the year, new applications are reviewed October – May.
-Summer is reserved for working on finding names for complete applications already in the queue.
+While you can start/submit an application at any time of the year, new applications are reviewed from October – May.

 Note: As this is an intense time-consuming process, a complete application by the May 31st deadline does not guarantee a name will be bestowed that same year.
-To begin the process: https://www.surveymonkey.com/r/WNameApp
+To begin the process click the button below.

-If you have been gifted a traditional name in the past, please be sure to add it to our Directory at https://www.surveymonkey.com/r/WNames so we can ensure it is not used by anyone else during your lifetime.
-(Over the years, records have been kept in several places and we don’t want to accidentally overlook anyone!)
+If you have been gifted a traditional name in the past, please be sure to add it to our Directory so we can ensure it is not used by anyone else during your lifetime.
 Tižamęh!

 2024 Book Selections: